 His works have transformed from representational landscapes that he used to do by hand into abstract visionary works tackling the unknown, mysterious dimensions Gramling imagines surrounding us.
 He firmly believes that the universe kept nudging him toward this, opening his mind to new ideas and launching him into uncharted territory.
 “I constantly think about the invisible space between objects and try to let my imagination run wild,” says Gramling.
 He looks over his shoulder, “What is right there within that three foot area?… A portal?… A million years? … Mysterious dimensions?
 I find it fascinating to daydream.
 I don’t believe I’d have arrived at this way of thinking without circumstances pushing me to, and I’m grateful for that.”

 The making of every foot painting has been captured on film, documenting how an artist adapts to overcome challenging obstacles.
 The process has gradually revealed that limitations can be gifts in that they push the artist in new and exciting directions.

-Gramling’s work has been shown in exhibitions in museums and galleries around the country, including the International Museum of Contemporary Masters of Fine Art Salon International, Greenhouse Gallery of Fine Art in San Antonio, TX, the Miller Art Museum in Sturgeon Bay, WI and Horizon Fine Art Gallery in Jackson Hole, WY.
+Gramling’s work has been shown in exhibitions and galleries around the country, including the International Museum of Contemporary Masters of Fine Art Salon International, Greenhouse Gallery of Fine Art in San Antonio, TX, Miller Art Museum in Sturgeon Bay, WI and Horizon Fine Art Gallery in Jackson Hole, WY.
 In addition, his work is in the collection of Mayo Clinic in Tomah, WI.